sfosc/sfosc/content/sfosc-book/rawls_for_foss.md

   your changes.
 Access to the source code is a precondition for this.

-By adopting the four freedoms as our foundational rights, we guarantee our communities basic liberty.
+By adopting the four freedoms as our foundational rights, we guarantee our community's basic liberty.
 Regardless of our position in the community, we will always have access to our primary good.
 Anything less than the four freedoms and we could easily be in a position where we are locked out of the community.
 Where our basic desire goes unfulfilled.
 By agreeing to never trade away our